davezap/zspace/README.md

 The winmm.lib library was removed as time is now provided by SDL.

-With my now Ryzon 9 3900 having a single core performance 500% faster than the Pentium D of the day it hardley seems fair I spent so much time trying to optomize the code.
+With my now Ryzon 9 3900 having a single core performance 500% faster, than the Pentium D of the day, it hardly seems fair I spent so much time trying to optomize the code.
 Now I have to cap it at 60fps.

 # What's next? #